Aeroluna/LunaCoopMod/README.md

 - Added Disruptors.
   - Has Fenix Disruptor upgrades.
   - Has regular controllable nova.
-  - Increased nova speed from 2.25 -> 3.25
+- Increased Purification Nova speed from 2.25 -> 3.25
 - Reduced cooldown of Purification Nova from 30 seconds to 10 seconds.
 - Increased Purification Nova radius by 20%.
 - Reduced price of Cloaking Module from 100/100 to 50/50.
 - Reduced price of Purification Echo from 150/150 to 100/100.
-- Fixed a bug where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.
+- Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.